 Do you need to relace the wheel with new spokes?
 An impact with a pothole edge, rock, etc. can damage a rim.
 Rim brakes slowly wear down the sidewalls of aluminum rims, especially in wet-sandy conditions.
 Eventually, the air pressure in the tire can bulge a weakaned sidewall out, causing a blowout.
 You'll want to replace the rim before this happens!
 You can usually just transfer the old spokes to a new rim -- see Jobst Brandt's article.

 Flange thicknesses vary, but the spoke's elbow should be snug against the flange.
 If it is not, the spoke's tension will try to bend the spoke at the elbow -- a frequent cause of spoke breakage.

 You solve this problem by sliding a small washer onto each spoke before inserting it into the hub.
-Most spokes will accept a 2 mm (metric bolt size) or #2 (US bolt size) washer.
+Most spokes other than bladed spokes will accept a 2 mm (metric bolt size) or #2 (US bolt size) washer.
 Brass washers are best.
 These are not commonly available through bicycle parts suppliers, but they can be purchased over the Internet, for example here, or at a hobby shop.
 Some hub/spoke combinations need two washers per spoke.
-Other combinations need washers only on the spokes that run from the inside of the flanges, or need two on inside spokes and one on outside spokes.
+Other combinations need washers only on the spokes that run from the inside of the flanges, or need two washers on inside spokes and one on outside spokes.